-This common parasite in the Caledonian Forest has become notorious for transmitting the bacteria that cause Lyme disease.
+The deer tick (Ixodes ricinus) is a common parasite in the Caledonian Forest and has become notorious for transmitting the bacteria that cause Lyme disease.

 The deer tick is widely distributed in Europe and adjoining parts of northeast Asia and North Africa, covering much of what is known as the western Palaearctic Region.
 It occurs from Iceland and Britain eastwards to western Russia, from Scandinavia south to the Atlas Mountains in Morocco and Algeria, and also in Turkey, Armenia and northwestern Iran.
 However, because it requires moist conditions in which to live, it is not present in much of the Mediterranean area, due to the very dry summers there.